Rajarshi12321/My-Sweet-Home/README.md

 ## Usage
 1. **House Price Prediction:** On the app's homepage, users can input the specific features of the house they are interested in.
-After submitting the details, the app will process the information and display the predicted price for the house.
+After submitting the details, the app will process the information and display the predicted price for the house.<br />
+When predicting the accuracy of housing properties for **sale**, it is approximately **90%**, whereas for **rental** properties, it is about **70%**.

-2. **Property Recommendation:** Along with the house price predictions users will also get similar recommendation.
-The app will provide a list of 6 most similar properties that match the given criteria.
+3. **Property Recommendation:** Along with the house price predictions users will also get similar recommendations.<br />
+The app will provide a list of 6 most similar properties that match the given criteria and also show the average percentage of cosine-similarity for those 6 recommended properties.

 ## Contributing
 I welcome contributions to improve the functionality and performance of the app.
 If you'd like to contribute, please follow these guidelines: